 Scientists are just beginning to understand the profound effect the millions of microbes in your digestive tract have on your overall health—including bloating.
-When your microbiome—a fancy word for the flora populating your gut—becomes imbalanced, your gut can start to react to certain foods and have problems absorbing nutrients, both of which fuel a wide range of health problems from acne and weight-loss resistance to brain fog, depression, and bloating.
+When your microbiome—a fancy word for the flora populating your gut—becomes imbalanced, your gut can start to react to certain foods and have problems absorbing nutrients, both of which fuel a wide range of health problems from acne8 and weight-loss resistance9 to brain fog, depression, and bloating10.

 But here's where things get really interesting: Digesting food isn't your gut flora's only job.
-A specific set of your bacteria known as the estrobolome is responsible for helping metabolize estrogen.
+A specific set of your bacteria known as the estrobolome11 is responsible for helping metabolize estrogen.
 When these bacteria are out of balance, your body doesn't process and eliminate excess estrogen efficiently.
-This can lead to estrogen dominance, which contributes to bad PMS, among other health problems—and that includes more bloating.
+This can lead to estrogen dominance12, which contributes to bad PMS, among other health problems—and that includes more bloating.
 So microbiome imbalances are a double whammy when it comes to bloating, contributing to both food reactivity and estrogen overload.
 That's why the first step in putting a stop to bloat is addressing gut health.

 How to solve it: Healing your gut is the single best thing you can do to help with bloat—and the process starts with food.
 Reduce or eliminate sugar, dairy, and gluten, and keep inflammatory processed foods to a minimum.
 Then stock up on hormone-healthy whole foods like organic greens, avocados, pastured eggs, ground flaxseed, and berries.
 Make probiotics part of your diet.
 Taking a high-quality probiotic helps nudge your gut flora back into balance.
 And of course a great magnesium glycinate supplement is great this week.

 General bloating advice for every menstruating person.

 Most of us put other people and priorities first as a default, leaving inadequate time for our own self-care.
 Neurochemical changes that occur during the luteal phase prime us to focus on our own needs, and not attending to them creates more stress.
 PMS, including bloating, could be a sign from your body to put yourself first for a week.